Quantum Invariants and Fiberedness: Expansions at roots of unity

-We end this section with two examples of $P^{(1)}_{K,p}(x)$, for trefoil (\cref{tab:p1_trefoil}) and figure-eight knot (\cref{tab:p1_41}).
+We end this section with two examples of $P^{(1)}_{K,p}(x)$ for the right-handed trefoil and figure-eight knot.
 For examples of $P_{K,p}^{(0)}(x)$, see \cite{GukovNakajima2021, Chae2020}.
-We only write terms with nonnegative $x$-powers.
-We verified that these polynomials appear in the expansions of both $F_K$ and $J_K$.
+Note that we only write terms with nonnegative $x$-powers.
+We have verified that these polynomials appear in the expansions of both $F_K$ and $J_K$.